APPLY TODAY

 Nasutsa Mabwa

 Hoarding is far more than a clutter problem.
-It's a complex issue involving mental health, physical hazards, and long-term damage to property.
-When cleanup becomes necessary, it often presents extreme health and safety risks for family, friends, or building owners who attempt to handle it alone.
+It’s a serious issue that affects mental health, property safety, and community wellbeing.
+Left unaddressed, hoarding conditions create severe health hazards, fire risks, and structural damage — and when cleanup becomes necessary, it often overwhelms families, landlords, or building owners who attempt to handle it alone.

 What Is Hoarding — and Why Is It So Dangerous?

-According to the American Psychiatric Association (APA), hoarding disorder is a mental health condition characterized by persistent difficulty discarding possessions, regardless of their actual value.
-It affects approximately 2.6% of the population (source).
-Hoarding can:
+According to the American Psychiatric Association, hoarding disorder is a mental health condition that affects approximately 2.6% of the U.S. population.
+It’s defined as a persistent difficulty discarding possessions, regardless of their value.
+Hoarding is not simply “messiness.”
+It creates immediate risks for occupants and their neighbors:

 1. Fire Hazards